Team: Education and Teaching

 Position Type: Full Time

 The positive impact you can have on a young person’s life is most likely the reason you got into teaching in the first place.
-At Dovetree School in Hinckley, that impact will be greater than you could have imagined.
+At Hall Cliffe Primary School, that impact will be greater than you could have imagined.

-As part of the Witherslack Group, we provide outstanding schooling for young people with a range of complex educational needs.
-For instance, some function at an incredibly high level but may have ADHD, social communication difficulties or autism and struggle to maintain concentration, whilst others may need emotional support to help them achieve their potential.
-Each young person’s set of needs requires a unique approach.
-Our teachers are there to channel their individual capabilities into academic success, as part of a holistic and uniquely attentive educational strategy – and all of this from a setting that is truly inspiring to both pupils and teachers.
+Our teachers are there to channel their individual capabilities into emotional support and academic success, as part of a holistic and uniquely attentive educational strategy – and all of this from a setting that is truly inspiring to both pupils and teachers.

-You’ll be working with young people right up until the end of Key Stage 5.
-It will be challenging and rewarding in equal measure, but whether you’ve given a particularly inspiring lesson or helped a pupil with a presentation or exam arrangements, you can expect to take home a sense of having done something amazing every single day.
-As all teachers know, some of those days may be harder than others but, at Witherslack Group, you’re never alone.
-You’ll work as part of a collaborative team, not just with other teachers across the school and Group but with our in-house psychologists, family liaison officers and therapy professionals.
-All pulling together to create the best possible outcomes for our pupils.
+It will be challenging and rewarding in equal measure, but you can expect to take home a sense of having done something amazing every single day.
+You will join our staff team of real life superheroes who are genuinely changing lives.
+You’ll work as part of a collaborative team, not just with other education and pastoral staff in the school and across the Group but with our in-house Education Psychologists, Assistant Psychologist, Speech and Language Therapist, Occupational Therapist and Mental Health Practitioners.
+All pulling together to ensure the best possible outcomes are achieved, ensuring that we prepare children for their next stages of life.

 Aware of the standards that Ofsted look out for and always conscious to exceed them, you’ll be the kind of teacher who is never anything but engaged and engaging.
-What’s more, you’ll be excited by the prospect of our small class sizes of 8 pupils or less, (with at least one Teaching Assistant) and will seize upon this as an opportunity to tailor learning to individuals and build stronger, more insightful teacher/pupil relationships.
+What’s more, you’ll be excited by the prospect of working in such a small, specialist environment and will seize this as an opportunity to tailor learning to individuals and build stronger relationships.
 Empathetic and passionate, you’ll understand that our pupils’ journeys aren’t necessarily linear.
 If you haven’t worked in SEN before, but are enthusiastic and motivated to make the move, we’ll give you all the additional training and support you require.

 The benefit of doing a role like this is it feels good.
 Every day brings a sense of hard-won achievement and progress.
 There are also some outstanding rewards – in fact, our salary and benefits package is one of the best in the sector.
 It includes: